 As a media guide to the world of museums, archives and libraries, Wildman advocates for their support, nationally and regionally.
 A member of the American Alliance of Museums and the Museum Association of New York, he participates in Washington, D.C.’s annual “Museum Advocacy Day” at the United States Congress and has delivered testimony for continued museum funding at Congressional hearings.
 Wildman works closely with tourism bureaus like New York’s I LOVE NY (ILNY) to promote museum resources on the state and local level.
 In 2016, he created a guide, “Don Wildman’s Museums of New York,” which ran in Amtrak’s on-board magazine, The National.
 A frequent speaker, blogger and television host, it is Wildman’s avowed mission to alert and inform his audience onscreen, and off, about the historical heritage that is theirs to enjoy, explore and preserve.

 Wildman has worked across a wide spectrum of diverse content, from history and engineering to outdoor adventure.
 He has served as host of Travel Channel’s “Off Limits,” “Weird Travels” and “The Trip.”
 Additionally, Wildman has hosted History Channel’s “Cities of the Underworld,” Discovery/BBC’s historical investigation “Filthy Cities” and ESPN’s “Men’s Journal.”
+In 2018, Wildman won ‘Best Host – Reality’ in the Cynopsis TV Awards for “Mysteries at the Museum.”

 The success of Travel Channel’s “Mysteries at the Museum” has led to several spinoffs, including a series of investigative specials under the same name that dig deeper into some of history’s most memorable moments – such as the sinking of the Titanic, the Manhattan Project and the Battle of Little Bighorn.
 Wildman has filmed at the Louvre, the Vatican, Pompeii, the White House, in presidential archives and more.